Rob Edwards (footballer, born 1982): Wolverhampton Wanderers

 In May 2004, Edwards was told by Aston Villa manager David O'Leary that he could leave the club.
-Edwards made the short journey across the West Midlands and joined Championship Wolverhampton Wanderers that July in a three-year deal for £150,000.
+Edwards made the short journey across the West Midlands and joined Championship side Wolverhampton Wanderers that July in a three-year deal for £150,000.
 After five games in August, he suffered an ankle injury and did not return until February 2005.

 Edwards gained more playing time in the 2005–06 campaign and he played the majority of the following season under new manager Mick McCarthy but suffered knee ligament damage in April 2007. that kept him out of the season's end as the team made the play-offs.

 He again suffered knee ligament injury, in a reserve team match against Walsall in September 2007.
 He scored his only goal for Wolves on 9 February 2008 in a 4–2 home defeat to Stoke City.
 He was placed on the transfer list in May.